jonlpersson/ed-latimore/site/_posts/2023-01-04-dry-january.md

 You might even shock yourself to see how much more productive free time you have available when it’s not spent with alcoholic beverages.

 ## Know your triggers and avoid them

 Dry January will be an intense source of frustration if you don’t understand your drinking habits.

-Our brains have reward systems that secrete feel-good chemicals like dopamine once triggered in certain ways. [^1]
+Our brains have reward systems that secrete feel-good chemicals like dopamine once triggered in certain ways. <sup id="fnref:1" role="doc-noteref"><a class="footnote" rel="footnote" href="#fn:1">1</a></sup>

 You might also have emotional triggers that prompt alcohol cravings.
 Smelling smoke could remind you of the bar.
 Maybe you’re not used to watching your favorite sporting events without a beer in your hand.

 For the entire month, you need to be mindful of the things that cause you to want to drink, and limit these situations as much as possible.
 It’s foolish to try to test your willpower when you haven’t unlearned the habit yet, so clear your environment of anything that makes you crave alcohol.

+<div class="cms-embed" data-cms-embed="PHNjcmlwdCBhc3luYyBkYXRhLXVpZD0iYTg3Mzc5ZTQxMiIgc3JjPSJodHRwczovL21pbmQtYW5kLWZpc3QuY2sucGFnZS9hODczNzllNDEyL2luZGV4LmpzIj48L3NjcmlwdD4="><script async="" data-uid="a87379e412" src="https://mind-and-fist.ck.page/a87379e412/index.js"></script></div>

 ## Don’t frame it as a punishment